Identifying separation anxiety in children

 These anxieties are a normal part of development, and are nothing to be concerned about.
-After all, these anxieties occur when children are becoming more mobile, so they make sense from a survival point of view – that is, if children could crawl or walk away from their carers but weren’t afraid of separation or strangers, they would get lost more easily.
+After all, these anxieties happen when children are becoming more mobile, so they make sense from a survival point of view.
+That is, if children could crawl or walk away from their carers but weren’t afraid of separation or strangers, they would get lost more easily.

-As children reach preschool and school age, they are less likely to experience separation anxiety.
-Of course, there will always be times when they only want to be with you.
+As children reach preschool and school age, they’re less likely to experience separation anxiety.
+Of course, there’ll always be times when they only want to be with you.